hsk/trans/typeclass/impl_tclass.md

   During dictionary conversion, a dictionary may not be directly available if the associated class has been absorbed as a superclass.
   In this case, the dictionary or method must be fetched from an embedded superclass dictionary.

-  Dictionary representation aects the speed of method selection.
+  Dictionary representation affects the speed of method selection.
   Deeply nested dictionaries can be avoided by attening dictionaries to include all methods in both the associated class and in all superclasses at the top level of the structure.
   This slows down dictionary construction but speeds up selection operations.
-  The eect of this tradeo in real programs is not yet known.
+  The effect of this tradeoff in real programs is not yet known.
   Optimizations which avoid dictionary construction make attening more attractive.

 ## 8.2 Default Method Declarations

   Class declarations may supply a default method to be used when an instance declaration does not provide an implementation of a method in the class.
-  This requires only that this denition bound to a variable for use during dictionary construction.
+  This requires only that this definition bound to a variable for use during dictionary construction.
-  This variable is placed into any dictionary in which the method is not specied by the instance declaration.
+  This variable is placed into any dictionary in which the method is not specified by the instance declaration.

-## 8.3 Typing Recursive Denitions
+## 8.3 Typing Recursive Definitions

   So far we have assumed that the letrec construct binds only one variable.
-  Mutually recursive denitions can be understood as a tupling of functions.
+  Mutually recursive definitions can be understood as a tupling of functions.
-  Mutually recursive functions `f` and `g` could be dened as follows:
+  Mutually recursive functions `f` and `g` could be defined as follows:

     letrec (f,g) = (fbody,gbody) in ...

   Here there is only a single recursive value, the tuple.
   Notice that the context of `f` and `g` are combined by this translation.
   Although mutually recursive functions are not actually implemented as tuples, they are type checked in this manner.
-  All functions dened by a single `letrec` share a common context.
+  All functions defined by a single `letrec` share a common context.
   This may create ambiguous functions when the type of a `letrec` bound variable does not contain the full context of the `letrec`.
   Such a function can be called within the `letrec` but not from outside.
   This is not an error in itself but the compiler provides a warning about such functions.